 To shift from reactive to proactive stink bug control, consider these safer alternatives:

-3. Stink Bug Traps: Commercially available stink bug traps use pheromones to lure the bugs into a one-way trap from which they cannot escape.
+- Stink Bug Traps: DIY or commercially available stink bug traps that use pheromones lures the bugs into a one-way trap from which they cannot escape.

 Remember, while bleach can kill stink bugs, it’s best to consider less harmful and more environmentally friendly solutions first.
 Your spring cleaning cupboard may hold an immediate solution, but an integrated approach targeting stink bugs’ entry points, hiding places, and life cycle is the most effective way to keep your home pest-free.